SpaceXpanse/rod-core-wallet/README.md

 Standard users should use the SPACEXPANSE Electron Wallet which is a front end to spacexpansed here https://github.com/spacexpanse/rod-core-wallet_electron

-for issues with SPACEXPANSE Core you can create an issue in Github or ask on the forum https://forum.spacexpanse.org
+for issues with SPACEXPANSE Core you can create an issue in Github: https://github.com/SpaceXpanse/rod-core-wallet/issues